apigee/trireme/README.md

     // Check the exit code
     System.exit(status.getExitCode());

+## Selecting the Node version

+The all-in-one JAR, and the "trireme" NPM package, include code for both Node.js 0.10 and 0.12.
+To select a version from the command-line, use the "--node-version" option, like this:

+    trireme --node-version=0.12 foo.js

+When embedding Trireme, select the version using the "setNodeVersion" method in the NodeScript class.

+With this scheme, both versions of Node can run inside the same JVM.

+The version numbers are "semver-style" although they do not support every single feature of semver.
+The best bet is to use "0.10" and "0.12" to select each.

 ## Trireme Extensions

 There are a few NPM modules that only work in Trireme.
 These allow access to